cakephp/docs/en/debug-kit.rst

             ...
     }

-Notice that custom panels are required to subclass the ``DebugPanel`` class.
+Notice that custom panels are required to extend the ``DebugPanel`` class.

 Callbacks
 ---------

-By default Panel objects have 2 callbacks, allowing them to hook into the current request.
+By default Panel objects have two callbacks, allowing them to hook into the current request.
 Panels subscribe to the ``Controller.initialize`` and ``Controller.shutdown`` events.
 If your panel needs to subscribe to additional events, you can use the ``implementedEvents`` method to define all of the events